Onions: Are They Good For Your Bones?

 And thanks to the presence of allicin in onions – albeit not as abundantly as in garlic – they have both antimicrobial and anti fungal properties.
 Allicin is a naturally occurring defense mechanism in bulbs to guard against attacks by pests.

-Last but not least, onions are a source of various minerals and vitamins, many of which are listed in the Save Our Bones Program as Foundation Supplements.
+Last but not least, onions are a source of various minerals and vitamins, many of which are listed in the Osteoporosis Reversal Program as Foundation Supplements.
 Vitamin C, vitamin B6, folate, manganese, chromium, molybdenum, potassium, phosphorus and copper are important nutrients present in these wondrous bulbs.

 Onion Trivia and a Delicious Recipe